Customer experience in its regular form takes two elements into account. Firstly the service the customer gets, and also the product.

-But the beauty of your job is you have the ability to impact what businesses offer.
+The beauty of your job is you have the ability to impact what businesses offer.
 To consult.
 To actually give them feedback.

 Imagine if someone went out to market on LinkedIn offering a COO role but couldn’t pay the candidate, and advertised as such.
 They’d be laughed off the platform, right?

 And if you were working with this business, you’d tell them as much.
 You’d consult over their offering and give them a much better idea of the parameters that might see them successful in the market.

 This is what you now need to do with everything.

 OK, they’re unlikely to offer a COO ‘exposure’ or ‘experience’ to hire them.
 But they might with junior employees.
 Or Interns.
 What’s the difference?